DrawnCentipede2/aquaman/README.md

-# 📍 PinPacks - Local Travel Pins Marketplace
+# PinPacks - Local Travel Pins Marketplace

-A marketplace where locals can create and sell curated Google Maps pin collections to travelers.
+A marketplace where locals can create and sell selected Google Maps pin collections to travelers.
 Get authentic travel recommendations from people who actually live there, not tourist traps!

-## 🌟 Features
+## Features

 - **Create Pin Packs**: Locals can create collections of Google Maps pins
-- **🚀 NEW!
+- **NEW!
 Google Maps List Import**: Import places from existing Google Maps lists
 - **Browse & Download**: Travelers can browse and download pin packs
 - **Local Verification**: Simple IP-based location verification for creators
 - **One-Click Import**: Download pins as text files for easy Google Maps import
 - **Free MVP**: No payments required for testing with friends

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend**: Next.js 14 with TypeScript
 - **Styling**: Tailwind CSS